 While setting up a desktop computer for video conferencing is relatively easy to accomplish, the information below offers guidelines that will help to ensure a smooth, problem-free experience.

 Before purchasing any additional hardware items, make sure you are using a computer with the latest operating system which has been thoroughly updated.
 In addition, you will need to make sure you have a reliable, high-speed internet connection and the latest version of the web browser of your choosing.
 Make a note of your computer's processing speed, graphics and sound cards, RAM memory, and hard drive space and bring this information with you when making any purchases to insure they will work on your system.

-In order to participate in a videoconference you will need a web cam.
+In order to participate in a video conference you will need a web cam.
 Many newer computers come with built-in webcams; however, if you do not already have one, you will need to purchase it.
-Prices for webcams range from about $15 up to $100 or more.
 For most users, a basic or mid-range model will work.

 While many webcams have a built-in microphone and most computers have speakers, the risk of producing feedback makes the use of these items less than desirable.
 For this reason, a headset with a built-in microphone is recommended to insure the best audio quality and to eliminate the possibility of feedback.
 LIke webcams, headsets with built-in microphones can be purchased for a small price, and a model priced in the mid-range will be sufficient for this purpose.